Click here to switch polarity.

 - Boss in Mook Clothing: Subverted in Chapter 5 with the huge ships that fire massive sprays of bullets...except the bullets are all in one color, allowing you to safely rapidly soak up bullets for a counterattack.

-- Boss Warning Siren: The game had a similar message to Radiant Silvergun: "WARNING: The big enemy is approaching at full throttle.
-According to the data, it is identified as "[name of boss]".
-NO REFUGE".
+- Boss Warning Siren: In the same vein as Radiant Silvergun: "WARNING: The big enemy is approaching at full throttle.
+According to the data, it is identified as 'Butsutekkai'.
+NO REFUGE"

 - Bottomless Magazines: Averted in the console-exclusive Prototype Mode.
 Firing a shot uses one bullet, and firing your Homing Lasers uses 120.
 If you run out of bullets you'll be downgraded to a short-range attack.
 Bullets can be replenished by absorbing enemy bullets, and you can store up to 999 bullets.